radwankakar/infrastructure/docs/adr/0013-using-ansible-for-configuration.md

 ## Decision Outcome

-Chosen option: "Use Ansible to manage machine configuration", because ansible was already setup, team member already has experience in it and can train others, and is the easiest way to automate currently manual actions
+Chosen option: "Use Ansible to manage machine configuration", because ansible was already setup, Reid already has experience in it and can train others, and is the easiest way to automate currently manual actions

 ### Positive Consequences <!-- optional -->